Al Green (basketball)

-Al Green (born 3 September 1953) is an American-Australian former professional basketball player.
+Alan Carwell Green (born 3 September 1953) is an American-Australian former professional basketball player.
 He played college basketball for three different colleges and was drafted by the Phoenix Suns in 1979.
 He arrived in Australia in 1981 and had a successful career in the National Basketball League (NBL) until his retirement in 1993.
-He won two NBL championships in 1982 and 1984, and was the NBL Most Valuable Player in 1982.
+He won two NBL championships in 1982 and 1986, and was the NBL Most Valuable Player in 1982.

 Early life and college

 Green was born in New York City and grew up in South Bronx.
 He attended Maine Central Institute in Pittsfield, Maine, where he was a third-team Parade All-American selection in 1974.

 Green began his college basketball career at Arizona Western College before playing two seasons for the NC State Wolfpack between 1975 and 1977.
 After redshirting the 1977–78 season, he played his final college season in 1978–79 for the LSU Tigers.